bayfrontmedia/bones/docs/services/veil.md

 ## Installation

-The Veil service can be installed with the `install:service --veil` [console command](../usage/console.md).
+The Veil service can be installed with the `php bones install:service --veil` [console command](../usage/console.md).

 Installing Veil will perform the following actions: